Gabriel Moreno Player Props: Diamondbacks vs. Braves

 Gabriel Moreno At The Plate

-- Looking at the 67 games he has played this year, he's hit a home run in three of them (4.5%), and in 1.3% of his trips to the plate.
+- In three games this season, he has hit a home run (4.5%, and 1.3% of his trips to the plate).

-- Moreno has had an RBI in 21 games this year (31.3%), including four multi-RBI outings (6.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Moreno has had at least one RBI in 31.3% of his games this year (21 of 67), with two or more RBI four times (6.0%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 16 of 67 games this season, he has scored, including multiple runs once.
+- He has scored at least once 16 times this year (23.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.